-Robyn Thorson is Regional Director of the U.S. Fish and Wildlife Service’s (USFWS) Pacific Region.
-Thorson focuses her conservation leadership on collaboration with others, including Tribes and indigenous island communities, states, agricultural and natural resource dependent communities, private landowners in rural and urban settings, watershed councils, conservation groups, coral reef advisory groups, universities, land trusts, among other valued partners.
+Robyn Thorson is the Regional Director of the U.S. Fish and Wildlife Service’s (USFWS) Columbia-Pacific Northwest and Pacific Islands Interior Regions (IR).
+Robyn focuses her conservation leadership on collaboration with others, including Tribes and indigenous island communities, states, agricultural and natural resource dependent communities, private landowners in rural and urban settings, watershed councils, conservation groups, coral reef advisory groups, universities, land trusts, among other valued partners.

-Thorson started her federal career with USFWS in 1985 in the Portland Regional Office.
+Robyn started her federal career with USFWS in 1985 in the Portland Regional Office.
 She subsequently has worked in three other USFWS regional offices and had two separate appointments in the USFWS Washington, DC, office.
-The Pacific Region includes Idaho, Oregon, Washington, Hawai’i and the Pacific Islands.
+The Columbia-Pacific Northwest IR includes Idaho, Oregon (except for the Klamath Basin), Washington, and a portion of western Montana.
+The Pacific Islands IR includes Hawai’i and the Pacific Islands.

-Before becoming Pacific Regional Director in November 2008, Thorson served five years as Director of USFWS’ eight-state Midwest Region, based in Minnesota.
+Before becoming IR Director in November 2008, Robyn served five years as Director of USFWS’ eight-state Midwest Region, based in Minnesota.
 Prior to that position, she was the USFWS Assistant Director for External Affairs in Washington, DC, from August 2000 until March 2003.
 In that position, she supervised the USFWS programs for Public Affairs, Congressional and Legislative Affairs, Native American Liaison and Research Coordination.
 She also provided Washington office oversight for the USFWS National Conservation Training Center in Shepherdstown, West Virginia.

 Immediately prior to her appointment as Assistant Director, she worked for the U.S. Geological Survey (USGS) in Seattle, Washington, as the Associate Regional Chief Biologist for the USGS Biological Resources Division from January 1999 until August 2000.